cml87/SpringCore_111_forJenkins/README.md

 ## The proxy design pattern

 The proxy design pattern is a pattern that allow us to inject behaviour into an existing class without modifying it, by intercepting calls to its methods.
-The class target objects needs to have its "behaviour" defined by an interface it implements.
-The proxy class will proxy to the target class through that interface.
+The target, or proxied, class needs to have its "behaviour" defined by an interface it implements.
+The proxy class will proxy the target class through that interface.

 ### Proxy: handmade
 A hand made implementation of the proxy pattern is the fallowing.
 Consider a `PersonImpl` class implementing interface `Person`.
 The proxy interface will be `Person`, the target class will be `PersonImpl` and the behaviour of this class will be changed by changing what we get when calling its method `greet()`: